A NEW WORD

 Premiere Dec.
 2017 in exhibition Of Electronic Dreams and Mediated Realities, Lawrence, KS

 Someone Must Look is an audiovisual work that requires the presence of a viewer.
-A single participant enters the room and is seated in a chair, engaging the work which then engages the viewer.
-The concept of the piece explores how authority figures amass power by exclaiming others to be defected in some way.
+A single participant enters the room and is seated in a chair.
+This simple act causes the work to respond to the viewer.
+The work touches on how authority figures amass power by exclaiming others to be defected in some way.

 the drink you drink